-Our working capital requirements during the first quarter of Fiscal 2015 were higher than planned primarily as a result of slower collection of accounts receivable, lower than anticipated inventory turns and an increase in cash used for accounts payable.
+Our working capital requirements during the six months ended September 30, 2014 were higher than planned primarily as a result of slower collection of accounts receivable, lower than anticipated inventory turns and lower accounts payable.
 Additionally, we have not been able to fully achieve our planned number of product shipments primarily as a result of timing of customer demand for product.
 Management believes that existing cash and cash equivalents are sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months; however, if our anticipated cash needs change, we may need to raise additional capital in the future.
 We could seek to raise funds by selling additional securities to the public or to selected investors, or by obtaining additional debt financing.
 There is no assurance that we will be able to obtain additional funds on commercially favorable terms, or at all.
-If the Company raises additional funds by issuing addition, the equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders will be reduced.
+If the Company raises additional funds by issuing additional equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders will be reduced.
 In addition, the equity or debt securities that the Company would issue may have rights, preferences or privileges senior to those of the holders of its common stock.